 The most beautiful Christmas scenes are in abundance at Prague’s Old Town Square, where a gold-glittered Christmas tree casts warm light over pretty ornaments and delicate silk and lace.
-Wenceslas Square is also a Christmas market shopping haven, thanks to its handcrafted toys and soft woollen clothes and enjoy a steaming mug of brandy infused coffee while watching nativity performances.
-Perfect as many of our hotels are located within a short stroll of both squares.
+Wenceslas Square is also a Christmas market shopping haven, thanks to its handcrafted toys and soft woollen clothes and you can enjoy a steaming mug of brandy infused coffee while watching nativity performances.
+Many of our hotels are perfectly located within a short stroll of both squares.

 The Hungarian capital boasts the Budapest Christmas Fair – one of the biggest Christmas markets in all of Europe.
 Everything is played out on Vörösmarty Square, in the more peaceful outskirts of the city.
 Many of our hotels are perfectly placed close to Budapest’s historic underground system, so you can easily take a short ride to try the delicious honey cookies and local plum brandy at the fair!
 The unveiling of the advent calendar is a daily event, accompanied by heart-warming carol singing.

 The Polish city of Krakow is almost guaranteed to have a ‘White Christmas’ that we all long for ensuring that extra special Christmas feeling.
-The place to be is Rynek Glowny central square where you will find the Christmas market taking up half of the enormous square with its wooden stalls selling Christmas ornaments, souvenirs, toys, jewellery, knitwear not forgetting the mulled wine ‘grzaniec' too.
-Don’t forget to visit the display of ‘szopki’ the Christmas cribs which are a fast tradition in Krakow and are brightly decorated nativity scenes.
+The place to be is Rynek Glowny central square where you will find the Christmas market taking up half of the enormous square with its wooden stalls selling Christmas ornaments, souvenirs, toys, jewellery, knitwear and the mulled wine ‘grzaniec' too.
+Don’t forget to visit the display of ‘szopki’, the brightly decorated nativity scenes which are a festive tradition in Krakow.

 With Rome being the capital of Christianity you can expect lots of festivities and definitely the place to enjoy Christmas at is best.
-The Piazza Navona is transformed into a huge where you can find stalls all around the square selling toys, sweets and especially Christmas decorations to add that extra something to your tree.
-Enjoy the festive delicacies that will be flowing from the bakeries such as panettone, torrone and pandoro and for something different why not try the outdoor ice rink set up in front of Castel Sant`Angelo.
+The Piazza Navona is transformed into a huge market where you can find stalls all around the square selling toys, sweets and especially Christmas decorations to add that extra something to your tree.
+Enjoy the festive delicacies that will be flowing from the bakeries such as panettone, torrone and pandoro.
+For something different why not try the outdoor ice rink set up in front of Castel Sant`Angelo.

 Enjoy the city of Vienna as it is transformed into a fairytale land of Christmas!
 The Rathausplatz becomes a shining fairytale land with stalls selling Christmas decorations, sweets and warming drinks surrounded by trees lit up with festive lights.
 Traditional handicrafts and original gifts can be found at the markets on Maria-Theresien-Platz and Freyung, and the market on Karlsplatz is the ideal place for children with its extensive children`s programme and Christmas workshop.